Announcing Dr. Leera Briceno’s Retirement

 What are you most looking forward to in your retirement?

-I’m also looking forward to being able to dive into my hobbies that I’ve had no time for, including artistic things, like designing and creating things.
-I’d like to do some more photography, take some art classes, travel the world more, and travel to see more sites in our own country…But most of all, I’m hoping to have some beautiful grandchildren someday soon.”
+I’m also looking forward to the chance to dive into my hobbies that I’ve had no time for, including artistic pursuits, like designing and creating things.
+I’d like to do more photography, take art classes, continue traveling the world, and also visit more sites in our own country.
+But most of all, I’m looking forward to being available to spend time with my beautiful grandchildren someday soon.”

 Please join us in celebrating Dr. Briceno and wishing her the best in this next chapter!

-Interviewed by Catarina Barros, Gap Year Team Member
+Interviewed by Catarina Barros, Gap-Year Team Member

 Please contact SSDP to schedule an appointment with any of our physicians.
+We are here to continue your care.